Alessandro1103/obsidian/Vault1/Zettelkasten/2D Transformation and Alignment.md

 To do so, we use the Laplacian Pyramid:

 >[!Algorithm Blending]
 >1.
-Build Laplacian Pyramids
+Build Laplacian Pyramids LA and LB from images A and B
 >2.
-Build Gaussian Pyramids
+Build Gaussian Pyramids GR from selected region R
 >3.
 Form a Combined Pyramid: $LS(i,j) = GR(i,j) \cdot LA(i,j) + (1 - GR(i,j)) \cdot LB(i,j)$
 >4.
 Collapse the LS pyramid to get the final blended image